lastmjs/zwitterion/README.md

 npm start
 ```

-Make sure to include `zwitterion-config.js` in your client code before other files are requested.
+`zwitterion-config.js` is a file that Zwitterion generates automatically when requested.
+The `src` path used to get the script must be relative to the serve directory of Zwitterion.
+Make sure to include it in your client code before other files are requested.
 For example:
 ```
 //index.html